friedrich/soil-moisture-sensor/README.md

   is currently possible by bypassing the battery charge management controller by connecting VDD and +BATT.
 Otherwise, the power supply voltage of the microcontroller is not stable.
+- Expose JTAG pins for development since the USB-to-JTAG interface is turned off during deep sleep.